FortinetCloudCSE/PublicCloud105-FortiFlex/content/02-quickstart/faq.md

 **A:** Lab environments are temporary:
 - Available during workshop + 24 hours for practice
-- All Scrips used in the workshop are available at the course GitHub Repo
+- All Scripts used in the workshop are available at the course GitHub Repo
--

 ### Q: What if my API calls aren't working in Postman?

 **A:** Common issues and solutions: